plinder-org/plinder/README.md

 Changelog:
 2024-06/v2 (Current): Version with fixed ligand annotations issues.
-2024-04/v1: Version with redundancy removed by protein pocket and ligand similarity.
+2024-04/v1: Version with redundancy removal by protein pocket and ligand similarity.
-2024-04/v0: Version used to re-train DiffDock in the paper.
+2024-04/v0: Version used to re-train DiffDock in the paper, with redundancy removal based on \<pdbid\>\_\<ligand ccd codes\>

 ## 🏅 Gold standard benchmark sets